 I ride a Harley; can you provide one for me?

 Most of the Harley riders who tour with us choose the BMW motorcycles and like them because they can negotiate the tight hairpin and switchbacks descents found on our tours very effectively.
 Additionally, in the unlikely case you need it, repair for BMW motorcycles is faster in most of the countries we tour than for Harleys.
 If you can, test drive a BMW at a local dealership and see if you like it.
-Being motorcycle enthusiasts ourselves, we completely understand motorcycle preferences, and if you agree to the above potential challenges, we will try to get you a Harley.
-Pricing for Harleys is subject to individual negotiation.
+Also, being motorcycle enthusiasts ourselves, we completely understand motorcycle preferences, and therefore in 2015 bought our first Harley with plans of getting more in the future.

 What if I damage the motorcycle, do you provide insurance?